posva/unplugin-vue-router/README.md

 ```

 #### Augmenting `RouteMeta`
-If you want to have type-safety for `route.meta`, including in `definePage`, you may augment the `RouteMeta` type.
+If you want to have type-safety for `route.meta`, including in `definePage`, you may augment the `RouteMeta` interface.

 ```ts
 // types.d.ts